FyDininno/ObsidianOnline/content/Research/Classes/NANO 110/Intro.md

 - $CaTiO_{3}$
 - $PbTiO_{3}$

 DFT works best at the nano-scale.
-You must know the position of the atoms and then put their positions into a position matrix.
+You must know the positions of the atoms and then put their positions into a position matrix.

 # SSH
-ssh frankdininno@expanse.sdsc.edu
+ssh fdininno@expanse.sdsc.edu
 - the form goes username@domainname
 - you will need to be registered with them first or the connection will be refused